escapegameibk/microcontroller/ECPROTO.md

 	For further details on how to handle MFRC522 capable devices see the following paragraph on the 0x11 command.

+4. PWM:
+	Specifies, that the device supports PWM output.

 #### Action 0x11

 Commands with the action ID 0x11 are reserved for communication regarding